What do tails have to do with blogging? As it turns out, quite a bit!

 Why use long tail keywords?

-Example Number 1:
+Example Number 1: dog training

 Let’s say the keyword “dog training” gets approximately 2,420 searches per day.

-Example Number 2:
+Example Number 2: mp3

-Ranking for a term like “1970s rock mp3s” might be much easier – because it’s a long tail.
+However, ranking for a term like “1970s rock mp3s” might be much easier – because it’s a long tail.
 If the term gets 50 searches per day, and you rank number three, then you might get 20 or 30 hits to your website per day.

 If you rank number 30,714 for the term “mp3,” you won’t get any traffic from that at all.
-Finding good long tail keywords is very important, because you need those phrases to bring in traffic.

 The person who gets more specific with their searches is usually someone who’s ready to buy – someone who knows what they want.